 Cab fares in Las Vegas can get expensive, depending on the distance to the destination and the traffic conditions.
-However, they can be useful for short distances when walking is not a viable option.
+However, they can be useful for short distances when walking isn't a viable option.

 Ride-hailing applications such as Uber and Lyft are also available and can be used to summon a cab to one's location within minutes.

 Driving in Las Vegas

 Expats with a valid licence from another country may legally drive in Nevada until their licence expires or until they are officially resident in the state.
-Once resident, expats will need to acquire a local licence.
+Once they become residents, expats will need to acquire a local licence.
 This involves taking theory, practical and visual tests.

 ►Find out about the price of expat life in Cost of Living in the USA